 6. When the RAN orbits back to serve the UE, the RAN and UE recover the AS connection, the resumption can be triggered by UE (more power saving), or by RAN.
 When the AS connection is back, the RAN notifies AMF that the UE is back.
 The AS recovery can be established with the current RAN mechanism, e.g. RAN sends RRCSetup message.

-7. MME decides to recover NAS, i.e. continue the paused NAS procedure as specified in step 2 after receiving the notification from RAN.
+7. MME decides to recover NAS, i.e. continue the paused NAS procedure as specified in step 2 based on e.g.the notification from RAN, or the NAS pause timer is expired, or a request sent by the UE, or MME receives enough message via the interactions with the NFs on-ground.

-For example, e.g. when MME receives the authentication request from HSS and the service link is available again, the MME will send a notification to the UE to indicate UE the concurrent NAS signaling can be continued.
+For example, e.g. in initial attach procedure, when MME receives the authentication request from HSS and the service link is available again, the MME will send a notification to the UE to indicate UE the concurrent NAS signaling can be continued.

+Or when MME receives a service request from UE that the UE has a necessary to be ECM-CONNECTED to sends a message.

-8. MME sends NAS Recovery request to UE with GUTI.
+8. MME sends NAS Recovery request to UE with at least the following parameter to inform MME:

+- UE identifier, e.g. GUTI if it is assigned by the MME, or IMSI.

-9. UE sends back a Recovery NAS complete message to MME.
+NOTE: The scenario when IMSI is as UE identifier can be used for the initial UE, i.e. when UE sends attach request and MME has not yet received authentication/authorization information from HSS.9.
+UE sends back a Recovery NAS complete message to MME.
 To make full use of the service link available period, the MME/UE may include NAS messages within the recovery messages.